Methodology · Sources & Math

 Most pet medications come in fixed tablet sizes.
 Our calculator does not just display a raw milligram number — it also suggests the most practical tablet combination:

 Accuracy is non-negotiable for a dosage reference site.
-Our review process includes:
+Every page moves through these steps — see our editorial process for the full flow:

-4. Calculator testing: We test edge cases (very small breeds, very large breeds, maximum daily doses) to ensure the math is correct.
+- Calculator testing: We test edge cases (very small breeds, very large breeds, maximum daily doses) to ensure the math matches the source without modification.

-Transparency note: We are not a veterinary practice.
-Our dosage information is curated from published references and reviewed for accuracy, but it does not replace professional veterinary advice.
+We are not a veterinary practice, and no page here replaces professional veterinary advice.
 Always consult your vet before medicating your pet.

 We maintain a log of significant data updates for transparency.